hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 Overview
 =========

-The validator registry transaction family provides a way to add new validators to the network.
+The PoET Validator Registry transaction family provides a way to add new validators to a network using :term:`PoET consensus`.

 The validator's information is used by PoET consensus to verify that when a validator tries to claim a block it is following the block claiming policies of